planetfederal/qgis-geogig-plugin/README.rst

 Installation
 *************

-To install, download the plugin bundle from here.
+To install, download the plugin bundle from `here <https://github.com/boundlessgeo/qgis-geogig-plugin/releases/download/first_version/geogig_only_plugin_full_bundle.zip>`_.
 It contains the plugin itself and GeoGig.
 There is no need to install GeoGig separately.

 At the moment, the plugin works only in OSX and Windows.